Ensure accessibility

 Slow, intermittent, or expensive connections

-Many digital participation platforms assume that users have uninterrupted internet connectivity, or that they're using a computer rather than a mobile device.
+Many digital participation platforms and AI chatbots assume that users have uninterrupted internet connectivity.
+Others were built for the desktop computer era rather than mobile devices.
 These assumptions affect key user-experience choices, like placing a button too far down on a page.
 For example, in one case, one platform offers a poll feature, meant to be used at in-person meetings, that requires an internet connection to function.
 But field teams attending community meetings won't always have connectivity.

 Some of your key participants may have internet connection, but it’s slow.
 For example, people in rural Kenya often must rely on 3G cellular data networks.
 To test how a platform operates for users with slower connection speeds, try loading the URL for the demo site into Google's PageSpeed Insights tool.
 It will automatically analyze the page and give it a score.
 The closer that score is to 100, the better the experience will be for your users with slow connections.
 The tool also provides recommendations for improving page speed.